December 28 - Victory Prayer: How the Hail Mary Pass Got Its Name

 Did You Know?

-In actuality, the "Hail Mary" term existed in football before this game but was typically used only by Catholic schools.
-This play popularized it across all levels of football.
+In actuality, the “Hail Mary” term had been used in football circles before this game, particularly within Catholic schools, but it was not widely known.
+This play brought the phrase into the national spotlight and helped embed it in football culture at every level.

-Roger Staubach earned his nickname “Captain America” not just for his football prowess, but because he actually served as a Supply Corps officer in Vietnam before joining the NFL.
+Roger Staubach earned the nickname “Captain America” not only for his football excellence, but also for his service as a U.S. Navy Supply Corps officer, which included a tour of duty in Vietnam before he began his NFL career.

-The “Purple People Eaters” defensive line got their name from a 1958 novelty song, and the players embraced it, often singing the song in interviews.
+The “Purple People Eaters” defensive line took its name from the 1958 novelty song, and the players readily embraced the nickname, often referencing it with pride in interviews and public appearances.

-Drew Pearson was an undrafted free agent who played quarterback in college before converting to wide receiver with the Cowboys.

 Tom Landry and Bud Grant, the opposing coaches, were both known for their stoic sideline demeanor and rarely showed emotion during games.